deskvox/deskvox/README.md

     $ cmake ..

-Optionally edit CMakeCache.txt (for a more detailled description, see 3.).
+Optionally edit `CMakeCache.txt` (for a more detailled description, see 3.).

 On Unix platforms, type:

     $ make

-The Virvo library will be located in build/virvo.
+The Virvo library will be located in `build/virvo`.